 - Ultrasound & blood tests – additionally help in checking for some abnormalities.
 If suspected, advanced tests may be recommended to confirm the diagnosis.

-For more information on IVF with PGD or PGS and to know about the price of PGD testing in India and Thailand, get in touch via the form on the right
+For more information and to know about the cost of IVF with PGD testing in your specific situation, get in touch via the form on this page.